Looking to make the most of your time in Tokyo? In this article, I share the top recommendations for what to do in the city during a 5-day trip.

 Photography tips and conclusion

 Don’t be afraid to try the food in Japan and to make new friends.
-Japanese are really nice and will be more than happy to talk with you.
+Japanese are nice and will be more than happy to talk with you.

 Here are more pictures I took in Tokyo.
 If you want to discover another side of Japan, don’t miss this article about Hokkaido.